 - Mix the egg replacer per the directions on your box.
 Set aside.

-- Beat the sugar and butter until creamy.
+- Beat the sugar and butter with an electric mixer until light and fluffy.
+It takes about 5 minutes.

-- Add the prepared egg replacer and vanilla extract.
-Mix well.
+- Add the prepared egg replacer, sour cream and vanilla extract.
+Mix and combine.

 - Stir in the flour, baking soda and baking powder.

 - Add the nuts and oats.
-Mix well.
+Fold in well.

-- Drop by the heaping teaspoon full onto the prepared baking sheets.
+- Drop by the heaping tablespoons full onto the prepared baking sheets.
+I used a 1 3/4 " cookie scoop.
+Flatten out to about 2" across.

 - Make the icing while the cookies are cooling.